Students Enjoy Exhibit Center Tours

 Youth Group Tours

-In addition to the student tours, the Space Foundation can accommodate a small number youth group tours each year, on a first-com-first-served request basis.
-Each of these tours began with a brief overview of Soviet space artifacts that were on display at Kansas Cosmosphere & Space Center's exhibit.
+In addition to the student tours, the Space Foundation can accommodate a small number youth group tours each year, on a first-come-first-serve request basis.
+Each of these tours began with a brief overview of the Soviet space artifacts that were on display at Kansas Cosmosphere & Space Center’s exhibit.